Read time: 7-8 minutes

 Since our inception, Vanguard's prioritized long-term success for its investors through disciplined and low-cost investing.
 There are four principles that define how investors can achieve that success:

-Depending on your goals, cash may help you maintain balance and diversification.
+Depending on your goals, cash may help you achieve balance and diversification.
 So what role could cash play in your investments?
 Let’s explore.

 A framework for considering cash